 1. Stop all spending on credit

 Once you decide you are done with debt, you need to be REALLY done with debt.
 This means no more spending on credit unless you have to make payments that require a credit card and in that case you should be paying off those charges in full each month.
-Otherwise, grab your ziploc, put in your credits, fill it with water and throw it in the freezer!
+Otherwise, grab your ziploc, put in your credit cards, fill it with water and throw it in the freezer!

 2. Consolidate your debt into lower interest rate payments